Rari-Capital/docs/src/fuse/README.md

 ```

 - `fTokenAddress`: The address of the fToken to check if listed and get the collateral factor for.
-- `RETURN:` Tuple of values (isListed, collateralFactorMantissa, isComped); isListed represents whether the comptroller recognizes this fToken; collateralFactorMantissa, scaled by 1e18, is multiplied by a supply balance to determine how much value can be borrowed.
+- `RETURN`: Tuple of values (isListed, collateralFactorMantissa, isComped); isListed represents whether the comptroller recognizes this fToken; collateralFactorMantissa, scaled by 1e18, is multiplied by a supply balance to determine how much value can be borrowed.

 #### Solidity